Albert Eloy (footballer, born 1892): International career

 On 23 March 1911, just a month after helping Lillois win its first-ever title, the USFSA selected the 19-year-old Eloy to play an unofficial match between UIAFA's France and AFA's England at the Parc de Princes; he scored his side's only goal in a 1–3 loss.
 On 1 January 1912, he played another match against the AFA, this time in London, and he again scored the only goal for France (1–7).
 He was also a member of the French squad that participated in the 1911 UIAFA European Football Tournament at Roubaix, an unofficial European Championship organized by UIAFA, in which France was knocked out in the semifinals by Bohemia (1–4).

 Eloy (sixth, from the left) with the Lions of Flanders selection on 4 January 1914.

-When the USFSA joined the CFI in 1913, Eloy finally became eligible to play for the official French national team, making his debut on 9 March, in a friendly match against Switzerland at Geneva, scoring twice to help his side to a 4–1 win.
+When the USFSA joined the CFI in 1913, Eloy finally became eligible to play for the France national team, making his debut on 9 March, in a friendly match against Switzerland at Geneva, scoring twice to help his side to a 4–1 win.
 On 4 January 1914, Eloy played for the so-called Lions des Flandres, a regional scratch team representing Northern France, in a friendly against the Paris football team; he scored the opening goal in an eventual 3–1 win.
 This performance earned him his second selection for the national team, in a friendly against Belgium, but he remained an unused substitute.

 Eloy finally earned his second and last international cap against Luxembourg on 8 February 1914, but failed to score as France surprisingly lost 4–5.